-2.30 SDS is where, once a service user has been assessed, they are then allocated an appropriate level of funding for their care and support needs.
-Service users can spend their allocated budgets either by arranging their own care or by letting the HSCP arrange it for them.

-2.31 Whilst SDS offers our service users the advantage of greater choice and control over the services they commission, this can create uncertainty for service providers', including the HSCP's, ability to project demand for their services.
-Whilst traditional services remain the preferred choice for some service users the HSCP may require to consider potential decommissioning / withdrawal options where service demand is not as anticipated or where the service is no longer financial viable.
+- 5.15 SDS is where, once a service user has been assessed, they are then allocated an appropriate level of funding for their care and support needs.
+Service users can spend their allocated budgets either by arranging their own care or by letting the HSCP arrange it for them. - 5.16 Whilst SDS offers our service users the advantage of greater choice and control over the services they commission, this can create uncertainty for service providers', including the HSCP's, ability to project demand for their services.
+Whilst traditional services remain the preferred choice for some service users the HSCP may need to work with providers to see how services can be reconfigured where service demand is not as anticipated or the service is no longer financial viable.